rdunlop/unicycling-registration/README.md

   - create a new nginx `registration.conf` using the rake command `sudo rake update_nginx_config`
   - `sudo service start nginx`
 - At this point, point your DNS to this server, so that all requests go through this server
+- Set up the server to automatically start eye on restart
+  + Copy the `server_config/registration` file to `/etc/init.d/registration`
+  + run `chkconfig registration on`

 Redis Configuration:
 - Adjust the redis.conf file so that it has a maxmemory of 256000000, and a eviction policy of volatile-lru.